-Olli Yli-Harja
+Olli Yli-Harja1

 Abstract - In this paper the properties of the joint distribution function of the outputs of stack filters with common arguments are examined.
-The special characteristics of these functions are discussed.
-Different approaches for characterising them are considered.
-Empirical tests are performed and reported.
-Different ways of extracting useful correlation information are compared.
+The special characteristics of these functions are Different approaches discussed. characterising them are considered.
+Empirical tests are performed reported.
+Different ways of extracting useful correlation information compared.